Lattay/MiniTemple/README.md

 print(t.render({'a_variable' : 0, 'another' : 'someOtherValue'})
 ```

-You can also use it in command line mode.
+You can also use it in command line mode if you installed it with method 1 or 3.
 The *-s* option allow you to provide a key/value pair for the scope.
 You can add as many as you want.
 If possible the value will be converted to int or float or bool (if it match True or False).
 If no type match
 the value will be passed as a string.
 The *-t* option allow you to provide the two tags you want to use.